Workshops

 The Green Stage

-SAT 27.07 at 15.30 / Round dances from Saaremaa.
-Tammeougu Mari and the girls of Sõrve
+SAT 26.07 at 18.00 / Circle games and dances from Saaremaa island.
+Tammeougu Mari and girls from Sõrve

 Basketball court at Lake Viljandi beach

 The best way to start your morning is to listen to the music in the best possible way – through dancing!
-Two sisters Mia Marta Ruus and Paula Kristiine Ruus musicians ask you to join them on Friday and Saturday morning to dance on the basketball court at Lake Viljandi beach so you can start the day well, letting traditional music into your bones and lifting your mood!
+Mia Marta Ruus and friends ask you to join them on Friday, Saturday and Sunday morning to dance on the basketball court at Lake Viljandi beach so you can start the day well, letting traditional music into your bones and lifting your mood!

 We dance old social dances and spice it up with a few waltzes, polkas, flat foot waltzes and rheinländers.
 Bring a friend or come alone, you’ll find a dancing partner on the court!